ARtronClassicStudio/MidiJackEngine/README.md

 # Installation
 Download and import [MIDIJackEngine.unitypackage](https://github.com/ARtronClassicStudio/MidiJackEngine/releases/download/2021V/MIDIJackEngine.unitypackage) into your project.

+# Examples:
+If your project is on Universal Render Pipeline [Download] If your project is on a regular [Download]

 See the troubleshooting topics if you encounter any problems.

 # What's new: